Muir-Torre Syndrome

 Background

 MTS has an autosomal dominant pattern of inheritance in 59% of cases and has a high degree of penetrance and variable expression.
-[2, 3, 4, 5]
+[2, 3, 4] Relatives of patients should receive genetic counseling.

 Pathophysiology

-Muir-Torre syndrome (MTS) is considered to be a subtype of HNPCC.
-[6, 7] This condition is associated with an inherited defect in one copy of a DNA mismatch repair gene (MMR), which leads to microsatellite instability.
-[8] The 2 major MMR proteins involved are hMLH1 and hMSH2.
+MTS is considered to be a subtype of hereditary nonpolyposis colorectal cancer (HNPCC; Lynch syndrome).
+[5, 6] It is associated with an inherited defect in one copy of a DNA mismatch repair (MMR) gene (MMR), which leads to microsatellite instability.
+[7] The two major MMR proteins involved are hMLH1 and hMSH2.
 Approximately 70% of tumors associated with the MTS have microsatellite instability.
-While germline disruption of hMLH1 and hMSH2 is evenly distributed in HNPCC, disruption of hMSH2 is seen in greater than 90% of MTS patients.
-[9] Two other proteins involved in MTS are MSH6 and PMS2.
+In HNPCC, germline disruption of hMLH1 and hMSH2 is evenly distributed; however, in MTS, disruption of hMSH2 is seen in more than 90% of patients.
+[8] Two other proteins involved in MTS are MSH6 and PMS2.

 Previous